Travel doesn’t have to be expensive!

 A bed in a dorm goes from $4-$10, you can budget $4-$10 a day on food, transportation is incredibly affordable, and activities don’t cost much more than $5-$10.

-The Taj Mahal in Agra is one of the grandest sights to see in India, and a must-see for travelers.
+The Taj Mahal in Agra is one of the grandest sights to see in India, and a must-visit for travelers.
+You'll also find plenty of fantastic hotels near the Taj Mahal!

-The beaches in Goa are absolutely incredible, featuring bright blue waters, palm trees, and even sea turtles at some!
+The beaches in Goa are absolutely incredible, featuring bright blue waters, palm trees, and even sea turtles at some of them!

 Bosnia is a beautiful Mediterranean country, and is rich in both history and natural beauty.
 It’s also one of the most affordable countries on the European continent to travel to!